pyo3::marker

 §Releasing and freeing memory

-The Python type can be used to create references to variables owned by the Python interpreter, using functions such as Python::eval and PyModule::import.
-These references are tied to a GILPool whose references are not cleared until it is dropped.
-This can cause apparent “memory leaks” if it is kept around for a long time.
+The [Python<'py>] type can be used to create references to variables owned by the Python interpreter, using functions such as Python::eval_bound and PyModule::import.

 Implementations§